Special Event Partnership Funding

-Following staff review, all applications will be evaluated by an anonymous, independent panel representing community stakeholders and event experts.
+Following staff review, all applications will be evaluated by an anonymous, independent advisory panel representing community stakeholders and event experts.
 Applicants do not attend the review session, therefore it is imperative your application and supporting documents communicate complete information.

 Advisory panel members will evaluate and discuss each application.
 Events will be compared against other events in their respective category (Emerging, Established, and Legacy); events will not be compared against events in other categories.
 The advisory panel will make Partnership Funding award recommendations based on: analysis of the event based on information provided in the application and supporting documents, the event’s comparative ranking against other events in their category, the amount of funding available, and the destination's current situation analysis.
 In January 2014, the recommendations of the advisory panel will then be presented to the RSCVA Board of Directors for review, discussion and final approval.

 Submitting an application does not guarantee Partnership Funding will be awarded.
 In lieu of a cash award, the RSCVA may elect to provide in-kind marketing assistance in the form of public relations, social marketing, or other services.

 The advisory panel will consider the following in their evaluation: